-- Provide information on school readiness to parents/guardians and Educators. - Provide a school readiness checklist for individual children as required. - Promote the importance of school orientation programs. - Promote to parents/guardians the importance of practising daily school readiness routines such as putting on shoes and opening a lunch box or drink. - Educators will develop activities and experiences which prepare children for school entry such as: - o Encourage interactions with peers in games and activities. - o Encourage the development of language and literacy skills in conversations and by reading books. - Developing simple routines - o Encouraging self-help skills like looking after their belongings and toileting.
+- Provide information on school readiness to parents/guardians and Educators. - Provide a school readiness checklist for individual children as required. - Promote the importance of school orientation programs. - Promote to parents/guardians the importance of practising daily school readiness routines such as putting on shoes and opening a lunch box or drink. - Educators will develop activities and experiences which prepare children for school entry such as: - Encourage interactions with peers in games and activities. - Encourage the development of language and literacy skills in conversations and by reading books. - Developing simple routines - $\circ~$ Encouraging self-help skills like looking after their belongings and toileting.

-www.transitiontoschoolres ource.org.au
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 www.transitiontoschoolres ource.org.au